 What is Water Pollution

-Water pollution is the contamination of water, which causes a decrease in its quality.
-Pollution occurs when harmful substances contaminate water.
-The pollutants make it toxic to humans and the environment.
+Water pollution is the contamination of water that decreases its quality.
+It occurs when harmful substances contaminate water, making it toxic to humans and the environment.

 Common Types Of Water Pollution

 Numerous types of pollution occur in water.
 They pose threats to marine life that can result in extinction.
-We are going to discuss the most common types of water pollution below.
+Below, we will discuss the most common types of water pollution.

 Groundwater